-I am a Masters graduate and freelance writer living in Los Angeles.
-My primary focus is on issues related to race, representation and equality.
+I am a master's graduate and freelance writer living in Los Angeles.
+My primary focus is on issues related to race, representation, and equality.
 I provide high quality content in many forms, including academic, op-ed, personal essay, and profiles.
-I also work as a freelance editor, content editor, and content writer for individual and corporate clients.
+I also work as a freelance editor, content editor, sensitivity reader, and content writer for individual and corporate clients.

 I work as a critical mixed race scholar and writer, through both academic and creative publications.
 With a background in such diverse areas as rhetoric, linguistics and creative writing, my work encapsulates a variety of writing styles, and my interests are likewise varied.